Astronomical Society of Eastern Missouri

 The Do It Yourself (DIY) SIG meeting on the fourth Wednesday of each month focuses on telescope and other projects built and assembled by members.
 With current Covid restrictions meetings are virtual via Zoom.
 See Meeting Page for more information.

 Friday Night Open House (FNOH) at the Broemmelsiek Park Astronomy Area where the club maintains three large telescopes (14-in, 16-in and 32-in) plus any number of smaller instruments for public viewing.
-These events are every Friday night - weather permitting - and start at the later of 7:00 pm (Winter) or Sunset (Spring and Summer) and usually last for 2 hours or so.
+These events are every Friday night - weather permitting - and start at the later of 7:00 pm (Winter) or at Sunset (Spring, Summer, Fall) and usually last for 2 hours or so.